ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on JS functions.

 **Thoughts:** It was good to brush up on them since it's been a while since I used them in CS50, learned the difference between func delcarations and func expressions.
 As well as arrow functions

+### Day 21: July 5, 2021

+**Today's Progress**: Worked on problem solving skills

+**Thoughts:** Watched an hour lecture on how to think like a programmer, which really focused on the right steps and mindset to have.
+I feel like this is a part of me I have neglected and am going to work hard to change it and improve my mindset.